IntersectMBO/lsm-tree/doc/format-run.md

 The representation consists of
 1. a primary array of 32bit words, one entry per page in the index
-2. the number of range finder bits (0..16)
-3. a range finder array, of 2^n+1 entries of 32bit each (n = range finder bits)
+2. a range finder array, of 2^n+1 entries of 32bit each (n = range finder bits)
-4. a clash indicator bit vector, one bit per page in the index
+3. a clash indicator bit vector, one bit per page in the index
-5. a larger-than-page indicator bit vector, one bit per page in the index
+4. a larger-than-page indicator bit vector, one bit per page in the index
-6. a clash map, mapping each page with a clash indicator to the full minimum key for the page
+5. a clash map, mapping each page with a clash indicator to the full minimum key for the page
+6. the number of range finder bits (0..16) (as a 8bit value)
+7. the number of pages in the primary array (as a 64bit value)
+8. the number of keys in the corresponding key/ops file (as a 64bit value)

 The file format consists of each part, sequentially within the file.
 This format can in-part be written out incrementally as the index is constructed.